MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-block-at-first-sight-microsoft-defender-antivirus.md

 Microsoft Defender Antivirus uses multiple detection and prevention technologies to deliver accurate, intelligent, and real-time protection.
 To learn more, see this blog: [Get to know the advanced technologies at the core of Microsoft Defender for Endpoint next-generation protection](https://www.microsoft.com/security/blog/2019/06/24/inside-out-get-to-know-the-advanced-technologies-at-the-core-of-microsoft-defender-atp-next-generation-protection/).
 ![List of Microsoft Defender AV engines](images/microsoft-defender-atp-next-generation-protection-engines.png)

+## A few things to know about block at first sight

-In Windows 10, version 1803 or later, block at first sight can block non-portable executable files (such as JS, VBS, or macros) as well as executable files.
+- In Windows 10, version 1803 or later, block at first sight can block non-portable executable files (such as JS, VBS, or macros) as well as executable files.

-Block at first sight only uses the cloud protection backend for executable files and non-portable executable files that are downloaded from the Internet, or that originate from the Internet zone.
+- Block at first sight only uses the cloud protection backend for executable files and non-portable executable files that are downloaded from the Internet, or that originate from the Internet zone.
 A hash value of the .exe file is checked via the cloud backend to determine if the file is a previously undetected file.

-If the cloud backend is unable to make a determination, Microsoft Defender Antivirus locks the file and uploads a copy to the cloud.
+- If the cloud backend is unable to make a determination, Microsoft Defender Antivirus locks the file and uploads a copy to the cloud.
 The cloud performs additional analysis to reach a determination before it either allows the file to run or blocks it in all future encounters, depending on whether it determines the file to be malicious or safe.

-In many cases, this process can reduce the response time for new malware from hours to seconds.
+- In many cases, this process can reduce the response time for new malware from hours to seconds.

+- You can [specify how long a file should be prevented from running](configure-cloud-block-timeout-period-microsoft-defender-antivirus.md) while the cloud-based protection service analyzes the file.
+And, you can [customize the message displayed on users' desktops](/windows/security/threat-protection//windows-defender-security-center/wdsc-customize-contact-information.md) when a file is blocked.
+You can change the company name, contact information, and message URL.

 ## Turn on block at first sight with Microsoft Intune